roberto-asir/cv-devops/README.md

 The way of authentication from GitHub is with repository secrets.

+Edit `providers.tf`:
-Edit `providers.tf` with your desired region data.
+- `aws.provider` object with your desired region data.
+- `terraform.backend`object with data of the remote state storage.

 Edit `cv-devops/modules/aws/cv/web/index.html` to update with your data.